 - Asymmetrical chest expansion

 Percussion and auscultation will reveal a hyper-resonant chest with no breath sounds.

 The two types of pneumothorax include:

 The treatment of a pneumothorax again depends on the size and presence of symptoms.
 Most asymptomatic cases can be observed if the patient is reliable and agrees to follow up.
-Repeat chest x-rays are required to ensure that the pneumothorax is resolving.
-For patients with large and symptomatic pneumothorax, insertion of a chest tube is the simplest treatment.
-Unlike the past when large sized chest tubes were inserted, today several kits are available with small size 8-12 French tubes which can be inserted without causing too much pain.
+Repeat chest X-rays are required to ensure that the pneumothorax is resolving.
+For patients with large and symptomatic pneumothorax, insertion of a chest tube is the most straightforward treatment.
+Unlike the past when large-sized chest tubes were inserted, today, several kits are available with small size 8-12 French tubes which can be inserted without causing too much pain.

-The mediastinum is also very important when it comes to lung cancer.
-All lung cancers when advanced involve the mediastinal lymph nodes.
-The treatment for a patient with a lung cancer without mediastinal lymph node involvement is surgery, and it has a high cure rate.
-However, once the mediastinal nodes are involved, surgery alone is not curative, and patients need chemotherapy.
+The mediastinum is also very important with respect to lung cancer—all lung cancers when in advanced stages, involve the mediastinal lymph nodes.
+The treatment for a patient with lung cancer without mediastinal lymph node involvement is surgery, and it has a high cure rate.
+However, surgery alone is not curative once the mediastinal nodes are involved, and patients will need chemotherapy.
 To determine if the mediastinal lymph nodes are involved, a CT scan of the chest is necessary.
 If the nodes are greater than 1 cm, then a biopsy is required.
 The lymph nodes are biopsied using mediastinoscopy.
 If they turn out to be negative, then lobectomy alone is sufficient.

 The status of the mediastinal lymph nodes is also important when dealing with patients with sarcoidosis, lymphoma, and tuberculosis.
 In each of these cases, a mediastinoscopy is necessary to assess the histology before treatment can be provided.